GLOBAL MARKETS-Stocks, oil prices decline; German growth lifts euro

 Benchmark 10-year notes last rose 6/32 in price to yield 2.3788 percent, from 2.4 percent late on Monday.

-The pan-European FTSEurofirst 300 index lost 0.69 percent and MSCI’s gauge of stocks across the globe shed 0.22 percent.

-Monetary policy was on traders’ minds with the heads of the U.S., European, British and Japanese central banks attending a European Central Bank conference in Frankfurt.

-Additional reporting by Saqib Iqbal Ahmed, Rodrigo Campos and Gertrude Chavez-Dreyfuss in New York, Sruthi Shankar in Bengaluru, Marc Jones in London, Wayne Cole in Sydney; Editing by Mark Heinrich and Nick Zieminski
+Additional reporting by Saqib Iqbal Ahmed and Gertrude Chavez-Dreyfuss in New York, Sruthi Shankar in Bengaluru, Marc Jones in London, Wayne Cole in Sydney; Editing by Mark Heinrich and Nick Zieminski